bobrarity/bobrarity/README.md

 My goal is to evolve into a lead role 👑, where I can not only contribute to breakthroughs in data analysis and machine learning but also mentor and inspire future data scientists and machine learning engineers 🚀.
 This journey, for me, is not just about technical mastery but about harnessing the power of data and machine learning to make a real difference 🌟.

 Do you relate to my story, or want to know more about my background?
-I'd love to connect with you on <a href='https://www.linkedin.com/in/bobokhon-abdurakhmanov/' target='_blank'>LinkedIn</a>!
+I'd love to connect with you on <a href='https://www.linkedin.com/in/bobokhon-abdurakhmanov/' target='_blank' rel='noopener noreferrer'>LinkedIn</a>!
 You can also reach me at: abdurakhmanovbobokhon@gmail.com</p>